 Set on a picturesque 50-acre property, Montalto has taken the concept of a cellar door and taken it to a whole new level.

 The restaurant first opened in 2002.
 A 2015 renovation saw the addition of a cafe and dedicated cellar door space.
 Together, they’re a beautiful place to spend a couple of hours, gazing out over the sprawling vineyard to the distant hills.
 At the base of the hills, there are 11 secret picnic spots, where you can order in a fully catered picnic, white tablecloths and all.
+In late 2020, chef Matt Wilkinson (Crofter Dining Room, Pope Joan) joined the team and now helms the kitchen.

 All of Montalto’s wines are available by the glass at the restaurant.
 The family also produces a pale ale and a cider to complement its wine offerings.
 John’s wife Wendy cultivates beehives; a flourishing market garden; and olive and fruit trees.
 All this produce finds its way onto the seasonal menus.